 You can balance this shift by intentionally exposing yourself to a greater variety of microbes when you play outside.
 Schedule hikes, beach time, and get out in nature to expand your exposure to different ecosystems – especially when you travel!

 Intermittent fasting is great for the gut microbiome.
 While going 9 to 12 hours without food might sound like a long time, you probably already come close if you stop eating around 9 o’clock at night and don’t eat breakfast until 9 o’clock in the morning.
 Certain bacteria thrive in a calorie dense environment, while others thrive in a calorie scarce environment.11

-So, see if you can put a little more time without food in between dinner and breakfast – your gut bugs will thank you.
+So, see if you can put a little more time without food in between dinner and breakfast – your microbiome will thank you.